 Corfe Castle Holiday Cottages, offer homes and holiday houses to rent and are based in the idyllic village of Corfe Castle.
 We offer self catering accommodation in the village, Corfe Valley and throughout Dorset.
-Our holiday cottages are all graded with Visit Britain, achieving between 3 and 5 stars.
 This exceptional village is an idyllic country retreat guarded by Corfe Castle ruins, managed by the National Trust.
 If you are looking to visit the village, visit our accommodation selection which details self catering cottages in Corfe Castle.

 The Greyhound Inn (pictured above), in Corfe Castle is said to be the most photographed pub in England, given the back drop you can see why.

 This beautiful village is steeped in history from early settlements, through royal murders, the civil war through to a wonderfully preserved quintessentially English village you find today.
 Corfe Castle village is overlooked by the castle ruins, preserved by the National Trust.
 There are two main roads through the village lined by beautiful period Purbeck stone cottages.
 Corfe Castle cottages date back over hundreds of years, many of which are said to have been built from the castle stones when it was blown up after the civil war.